Strategy Eight: Invest in Training –

 - You may want to use your common sense to sort out some of the confusing trends.
 Margarine or butter?
 Who are you going to trust, a cow or a chemist?

 - Find, if you can, where the information comes from – was a certain study done?
 Does it seem valid to you?
 Even doctors and nutritionists are often mistaken.
 If you eat as simply and as low on the food chain as you can, and save the special meals for special occasions, you’ll most likely have better health and it will be frugal, too.

-- If you’ve never been taught, or even if you have, learn and keep up about the latest findings in food safety and storage.
+- If you’ve never been taught, or even if you have, learn and keep up with the latest findings in food safety and storage.
 Know how to store food properly, and how to set up and organize that storage.
 Food poisoning and waste are never frugal.
 If you have to err, err on the side of caution, but don’t waste because of not understanding what food dates mean!

-- Keep your kitchen, counters and sinks clean, change out dishrags often, throw out sponges and never use.
+- Keep your kitchen, counters, and sinks clean, change out dishrags often, throw out sponges and never use.
 Don’t towel dry or put away dishes wet.
-Be very careful about washing hands and cross contamination.There are 12,000 deaths every year due, in some way, to food borne illness and contamination.
+Be very careful about washing hands and cross contamination.There are 12,000 deaths every year due, in some way, to foodborne illness and contamination.